> On 11/17/2001 12:07:35 PM "S Leng" wrote:

 >For Cambodians working on IT field they

->can see the table, they know also the new Virama model is introduced for the
+>can see the table, they know also the new Virama model is

 >implementation in Khmer skripts what they will think [?]